 Also, to be quite contrary, I actually don’t like carrying stuff so whenever it’s appropriate I just fill my pockets with the stuff I need!

 In 2014, my area was fortunate to be part of the Auckland Council organics collection trial.
 It was a total game changer for rubbish disposal.
 We were supplied with a small bin to keep under the kitchen counter for food scraps and other organic refuse, lined with compostable bags, and a larger bin for weekly roadside collection.
 At that time, my area was still using the orange council bags for rubbish collection, but without the issue of food scraps decomposing between collections, the orange bags would take a lot longer to fill.
-I use tons of tissues during the week so I’m really glad the tissues can be composted rather than filling up a plastic bag.
+I use tons of tissues during the week so I’m really glad the tissues can be composted in an eco-conscious manner, rather than filling up a plastic bag.

 This new system saves money and reduces landfill – win-win!
 Recently our old, smaller recycling wheelie bin has been converted to a rubbish bin which is a plus for not needing the orange bags anymore.